MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 As alternative, you can use [Azure Shell with PowerShell](https://ms.portal.azure.com/#cloudshell/) that already includes support for Bicep.

 After validating Bicep installation, you would need to configure the Azure subscription where the resources would be deployed.
-You need to make sure that you have at least enoug quota for creating:
+You need to make sure that you have at least enough quota for creating:

 - 1 vWAN Hub
 - 1 Azure Firewall Standard